JohanAanesen/CSAMS/docs/bredeNotes.md

 ### Sunday - 03/03/19
 * started on [#32 - Admin Show User Submissions](https://trello.com/c/OR60Pi7l).
     * Can now show list of all students in course for each assignment
-    * The teacher can see the submission outside admin/ beacuse other students that are going to peer review it should also see the submission, and this way I am saved from duplicate code :D
+    * The teacher can see the submission outside admin/ because other students that are going to peer review it should also see the submission, and this way I am saved from duplicate code :D
     * Merged with main
+    * Checks if review user is verified now
+    * Gets the links to the submissions user is going to review

 ## Week Five